nihallakshmankonchady/performance-test-scripts/resident-services/README.md

 * Masterdata Get Coordinates (Execution) - This API is to get the longitude, latitude and proximity distance.
 A file named coordinates is been used to pass the data.

 * Masterdata Location Hierarchy Levels (Execution) - This API is to get the hierarchy level of location.
+Thread contains user parameters for different language code.
+According to the number of languages add the language code in the user parameters.

 * Masterdata Location Info (Execution) - This API is to get the information about location.